IV-Housing/IV_Housing/team/RETROS.md

 * A brief assessment of how it went: We made some suggestions and changes on feature branches and decided to keep out-class meetings.
 * What advice would you give to the next person leading a retro based on what you learned today?: Keep on brainstorming on Google Doc, which is really helpful for everyone.

+  # Retro 05/26/20

+* Led by: Seth VanBrocklin
+* Present: Congyuan Sun, Mathew Kramsch, Congyuan Sun, Moshe Haiem, Veltson Bastien
+* Absent: None

+## Action item

+* a goal:
+* a change:
+* a measurement:

+## Retro Assessment

+* A brief description of what retro outline or process you used: Five Phases of a Succesful Retrospective including:
+    * Lean Coffee
+    * Force Field Analysis
+    * Start/Stop/Continue
+* A brief assessment of how it went:
+* What advice would you give to the next person leading a retro based on what you learned today?: